vicrucann/CurveFitting/README.md

 ## Sub-classing the `PathFitter`

 The `PathFitter` is a template abstract base class.
-Which means, you have to sub-class it and provide your own implementation for those functions.
-The list of functions and their behaviour is described in the following sub-sections.
+Which means, you have to sub-class it and provide your own implementation for the pure virtual functions.
+The list of functions and their expected behaviour is described in the following sub-sections.

 #### Constructor